BluRosie/doubutsu-no-mori-binary/README.md

 loadzero: base mipsdis

+# dependencies
+the executables themselves don't really require anything special

+just have mingw installed.

+have xxd for mipsdis to have proper output.  i may edit this to not be necessary later

 # some basic usage stuff
 now before i get this in a more streamlined fashion (makefile?  bat?)